 This transforms static designs into powerful applications with:

-š” See it in action: The demo above shows all three types with real-time variable binding and runtime value overrides.
+š” See it in action: The demo above shows string, number, and boolean types with real-time variable binding.

 Set up variables when initializing the UIBuilder: